antoniolukic/binary-detection-of-sexism/README.md

 # ProjektR

---created by Jerko Šegvić, Antonio Lukić and Marija Anđelić
+-created by Jerko Šegvić, Antonio Lukić and Marija Anđelić